CopterExpress/clover/docs/en/human_pose_estimation_drone_control.md

 Or refresh the page if you already run it.

-- You should see the instructions on the screen of the terminal of the raspberry pi right now.
+- You should see the instructions on the screen of the terminal of the Raspberry Pi right now.
 - Firstly, you should be visible for the camera and it is better to have a clear background without many details.
 - Secondly, you should do initial pose as it is described in the images below.
 - You can perform any pose and try to keep it until your drone finish doing this move that is corresponding to the pose.